NON-SPACE ODYSSEY VOL. 1

 I gave another shrug.
 Hattie was better off away from me.
 She knew it but didn’t want to believe it.

 “I hate you!” she screamed.

-She ran out of the carriage, sliding back the polished mahogany door with a loud whack!
-The pounding of her shoes as she dashed down the corridor was the victory music to this drawn-out battle.
+She ran out of the carriage, sliding back the polished mahogany door with a loud whack.
+The pounding of her shoes as she dashed down the corridor was my victory music to our drawn-out battle.

 A rattling of boots thundered overhead.
 I gazed up, trying to see the roof but restricted by the glass.

 “Sound the alarm!” a Watchman shouted from above.

 More galloping boots echoed out.
 My blood chilled at the strange roar that made my whole carriage tremble.
 The Astronauts had arrived.

 I gaped helplessly as a Watchman’s body plummeted from the roof.
 His chrome gas mask dangled from his face, and his iron boots smoked at the soles.
 The younger Orphanage children all screamed in unison, the man’s final thought filtering in through them.
 My insides shuddered as the petroleum lamps flickered.
 Shrieks and cries filled the air with terror.

 “To the front of the locomotive, children!”
 Door’is’ order rose above the chaos.
 For the first time, I was actually relieved to hear her stern voice, the one always accented with demand.
 I rushed to exit my carriage, falling out in my haste.